SimonTreillou/Tools/README.md

 # Tools

-My directory for useful tools on the Sherlock supercomputer
+teMy directory for useful tools on the Sherlock supercomputer